knovvX/TECHIN514_Project/README.md

 #### Sensing Device

 The sensing device is equipped with a microphone sensor, which is recording the sound waves and send it to display device.
-A bluetooth module of esp32 will handle this transmission, since in the application, these two devices should be very far, so I chose bluetooth.
+A bluetooth module of esp32 will handle this transmission, since in the application, these two devices should not be very far, so I chose bluetooth.
 Also the sound level will affect the brightness of the LED strip around the cube, louder the sound is, brighter the LED is.

 ![sensing](./images/sensing.jpg)